openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 https://blueprints.launchpad.net/cinder/+spec/cinder-backup-volume-metadata-support.

-The synchronous backups create an identical volume in both clouds and chooses the appropriate flavor so that each cloud has an identical back end.
+The synchronous backups create an identical volume in both clouds and choose the appropriate flavor so that each cloud has an identical back end.
 This is done by creating volumes through the CMP.
 After this is configured, a solution involving DRDB synchronizes the physical drives.